A RETIRED NEWSWOMAN, I live in a scenic creek-valley in a semi-rural township in northeast Ohio.

 But, as always, the old year will end and the new one will begin without any real help from me.
 I will be sleeping soundly when the change occurs.

-However, I do wish you and your loved ones a happy and healthy 2014.
+However, I do wish you and your loved ones a happy and healthy new year.
 And I sincerely mean that.